Tom910/personal-blog/src/content/blog/2023-10-19-service-weaver.md

 ### Overview of Service Weaver
 ![Overview of Service Weaver](/assets/article-service-weaver/service-weaver-overview.webp)

-- **Monorepo per project:** The monorepo has many components that share typings between components.
-Every change in contracts will be validated.
+- **Monorepo per project:** All codebase is stored in one repository.
+Each component is isolated from each other and can be developed independently.
+But components reuse typings, which help to validate contracts in compile time.
+And also, this helps to solve the problem with cross-service changes.
-- **Build process:** All components are compiled into one binary file and K8S manifests with specifications of all components as separate deployments.
-Also, we can run the whole system locally as a single binary.
+- **Build process:** Service Weaver has CLI tooling for building, generating manifests, and deploying applications.
+It is not unusual, because frameworks usually only solve code level problems.
+But it helps to implement different strategies for deploying/running components.
+Service Weaver generates one binary file that can be reused in all applications.
-- Every pod runs the same binary with different configuration.
+- **Running:** Service Weaver generates K8S manifests with specifications of all components as groups that run in separate deployments.
+In config files, we can define external endpoints that implement HTTP routing and will be accessible from outside.
+And internal components that can be reused by other components.
-- We can configure how our application can be spliced into different K8S deployments.
+- **Running:** All pods run the same Docker image.
+Based on configuration, Service Weaver recreates the schema of the project and determines which components are deployed.

 ### Running components